gluster/glusterdocs/Administrator Guide/NFS-Ganesha GlusterFS Integration.md

 ## Using Highly Available Active-Active NFS-Ganesha And GlusterFS cli

-### Please Note currently HA solution for nfs-ganesha is only available in 3.10 From 3.12 onwards HA will be handled by different project known as [storhaug](https://github.com/linux-ha-storage/storhaug) which is under development.
+> Please Note currently HA solution for nfs-ganesha is available in 3.10.
+From 3.12 onwards HA will be handled by different project known as [storhaug](https://github.com/linux-ha-storage/storhaug) which is under development.

 In a highly available active-active environment, if a NFS-Ganesha server that is connected to a NFS client running a particular application crashes, the application/NFS client is seamlessly connected to another NFS-Ganesha server without any administrative intervention.
 The cluster is maintained using Pacemaker and Corosync.
 Pacemaker acts a resource manager and Corosync provides the communication layer of the cluster.